microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 ### -Name

 Name of the custom security attribute.
 Must be unique within an attribute set.
 Can be up to 32 characters long and include Unicode characters.
-Cannot contain spaces or special characters.
-Cannot be changed later.
+Can't contain spaces or special characters.
+Can't be changed later.
 Case insensitive.

 ```yaml
 Type: System.String